 A convert to the Catholic Church, his interest in the Vatican and its affairs dates dates back to the dual papal elections of 1978, and he has been a keen observer of the relationship between religion and politics, as well as the role Catholicism plays in the modern world.
-THE COLLABORATOR is an outgrowth from his analysis of the current situation.
-Although the story itself is pure speculation with no relationship to actual events, readers will find his story both timely and provocative.
+His 2015 novel The Collaborator was an outgrowth from his analysis of the current situation, depicting a struggle between a progressive pope and a conservative cardinal for control of the Church, a story that readers found both timely and provocative.

-In addition to his fiction writing, he began the blog It's About TV! in 2011, and has come to be recognized as an expert in the relationship between classic television and the evolution of American culture.
-In addition to his blog, his essays have appeared on several websites, including the widely-read TVParty!, and he has been a guest on web interview programs to discuss the Golden Age of Television.
+In addition to his fiction writing, Hadley began the classic television blog It's About TV! in 2011, and has come to be recognized as an expert in the relationship between classic TV and the evolution of American culture.
+In addition to his blog, he has given presentations on television as a cultural time capsule, and his essays have appeared on several websites, including the widely-read TVParty! website.

 In 2018 he published The Electronic Mirror: What Classic TV Tells Us About Who We Were and Who We Are (and Everything In-Between!), a collection of essays from It’s About TV! combined with pieces written especially for the book.
 As one critic said, after reading The Electronic Mirror “You won't watch TV the same way again!"